Cabal (video game)

-Cabal (カベール, Kabēru) is a 1988 arcade shooter video game originally developed by TAD Corporation and published in Japan by Taito, in North America by Fabtek and in Europe by Capcom.
-In the game, the player controls a commando, viewed from behind, trying to destroy various enemy military bases.
-The game was innovative for the era, but only a mild success in the arcades, and became better known for its various home conversions.
+Cabal (カベール, Kabēru) is a 1988 shooting gallery video game developed by TAD Corporation and published in Japan by Taito, in North America by Fabtek, and in Europe by Capcom.
+The player controls a commando trying to destroy various enemy military bases.
+The game was only a moderate success in arcades, and became better known for its various home ports.